alphajuliet/racket-music/README.md

 - R is an involution between relative major and minor triads: R(Cmaj) = Amin
 - L doesn't have a recognised musical mapping: L(Cmaj) = Emin

-It also defines the related transforms N, S, and H, and a function to more easily chain them over a starting chord.
+It also defines the related transforms N, S, and H, and a function `nrt/compose` to chain them over a starting chord.

+### visual.rkt

+The function `view-chord` plots a chord as a series of points on a modulo 12 circle with lines joining them, as a way of visualising a chord shape.
+I scratched the itch but not sure how useful it is.

+### audio.rkt

+By leveraging the `rsound` Racket package, we can hear notes and chords.
+This is still in development but the most important function so far is `play-chord`, for obvious reasons.
+This module could really go anywhere; it's tempting to go all in and build out higher layers of composition and performance, but we already have `Overtone` and others for that.

+### sound.rkt

+This is a space for defining audio things like instruments.
+There's a basic dual saw-wave generator, and a simple sine wave.
+Maybe others to come.